tributech-solutions/tributech-docs/docs/integration/node-api/overview.md

 The prerequisits for consuming data from a Subscription via the integrated APIs are the following:

 - A granted Subscription to a Dataset (you are also able to visualize your own Datasets)
-- Data exists on owner side within the selected time-frame (Owner DB)
+- Data exists on owner side within the selected timeframe (Owner DB)
 - Data is already synchronised on the consumer side (Consumer DB)

 ## Trust API